1. Choose the date

 When Apple announced the arrival of Search Ads in the App Store, it sent shockwaves through the iOS community.

-This is a big deal for app developers, and that’s why today, we’re going to cover everything we know thus far about this groundbreaking new addition to the App Store.
+This is a big deal for app developers, and that’s why today, we’re going to cover everything we know thus far about this groundbreaking new addition to the App Store, which will be extremely helpful for your mobile marketing strategy.

 If you want to promote your app in the United States, Apple Search Ads on the revamped Apple Store is going to be your best option.